akshayrcc/Project-DSA/README.md

 4. **Issue Reporting**:
     - Report any issues, bugs, or suggestions through the project's issue tracker.

-## Get Started
+## Getting Started for Contribution

 1. Clone the project repository to your local machine.
+2. Open the project in your favorite code editor e.g. IntelliJ Idea or VS Code.
+3. We are using "Google Java Formatter" to maintain unique coding formatting style.
+Please maintain the same.
+(Tabs indents are two spaces).
-2. Choose a specific algorithm or data structure to work on.
+4. Choose a specific algorithm or data structure to work on.
-3. Implement the code in Java or Python.
+5. Implement the code in Java or Python.
-4. Add test cases to ensure the code's correctness.
+6. Add test cases to ensure the code's correctness.
-5. Submit a pull request with your changes.
+7. Submit a pull request with your changes.

 ## License